kenanrl/Indonesian-Protest-Network/README.md

 > **"Who Carries the Message?
 Mapping the Hidden Infrastructure of Grassroots Solidarity in Indonesia's 2025 Digital Protest Networks"**

 The repository is shared to ensure transparency and reproducibility in accordance with the journal's data availability policy.
-The analytical pipeline combines network analysis (Louvain community detection, cascade depth tracking), BERTopic-based thematic modeling, and novel composite metrics, the Excitation Index and Cognitive Fusion Index (CFI) to examine how protest narratives diffused across structurally fragmented communities on platform X during the Indonesian civic unrest of August-September 2025.
+The analytical pipeline combines network analysis (Louvain community detection, cascade depth tracking), BERTopic-based thematic modeling, and two novel composite metrics, the Excitation Index (EI) and the Cognitive Fusion Index (CFI), to examine how protest narratives diffused across structurally fragmented communities on platform X during the Indonesian civic unrest of August–September 2025.

 ---